atomic-component-engine/ace/README.md

 #### Getting Started

-1. Clone the repo.
+1. Download the zip.
+2. `cd` into the yeoman directory
-2. Run `npm install -g`
+3. Run `npm install -g`
-3. Run `npm link`
+4. Run `npm link`
-4. cd into the working directory of your project
+5. cd into the working directory of your project
-5. Run `yo acs init` and follow the instructions
+6. Run `yo acs init` and follow the instructions

 #### ACS Init